joshbuddy/em-ventually/README.md

     end
 ~~~~~

-of course, you're gonna be writing so many of these we've aliased it to make your style stylish and classy.
+of course, you're gonna be writing so many of these we've aliased it to make your tests stylish and classy.

 ~~~~~ {ruby}
     def test_em_with_test6